S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Background

 \end{linenomath*} Alternatively, the reliability constraint (\ref{rbo:basic_const}) can be represented in terms of a quantile: $p(\bm{x}) \leq p_f^t$ if and only if $q_{1-p_f^t}(\bm{x}) \leq 0$, where $q_\alpha(\bm{x})$ is the $\alpha$-quantile of $g_{\mathrm{sys}}(\bm{x},\bm{V})$.
 Thus, (\ref{rbo:basic}) is equivalent to the problem \begin{linenomath*}

 \end{linenomath*}

-It is noted that solving (\ref{rbo:basic}) and (\ref{rbo:basic_q}) requires an analytical formula of the reliability constraint (\ref{rbo:basic_const}) and (\ref{rbo:basic_q_const}), respectively.
-However, for general systems, deriving such an analytical representation is usually impossible.
-Alternatively, the failure probability in (\ref{eq:pf_def}) can be estimated by realizations of $\bm{V}$ (i.e., samples or data points), $\bm{v}_1,\ldots,\bm{v}_N$, i.e., \begin{linenomath*}
+It is noted that solving (\ref{rbo:basic}) and (\ref{rbo:basic_q}) requires an accessible expression for the reliability constraints (\ref{rbo:basic_const}) and (\ref{rbo:basic_q_const}).
+However, for general systems, deriving such an analytical formula is usually impossible.
+In such case, the failure probability in (\ref{eq:pf_def}) can be estimated by realizations of $\bm{V}$ (i.e., samples or data points), $\bm{v}_1,\ldots,\bm{v}_N$, leading to the formula \begin{linenomath*}

 \end{linenomath*} where $\hat{p}(\bm{x})$ is the estimated failure probability given $\bm{x}$, and $p_n$ is a probability or weight of realization $\bm{v}_n$\footnote{For example, if $\bm{v}_1,\ldots,\bm{v}_N$ are generated by Monte Carlo simulation (MCS), $p_n=1/N$ for all $n$.}.
 The Heaviside function $\mathds{I}[\cdot]$ takes value 1 if the given statement is true and 0, otherwise.
-When replacing in \eqref{rbo:basic} the probability $p(\bm{x})$ by $\hat p(\bm{x})$, the Heaviside function in (\ref{eq:pf_estimate}) greatly complicates computation because it lacks (sub)gradient information.
-The gradient is not defined when $g(\bm{x},\bm{v})=0$ and remains 0 at all other values.
-One possible remedy for this issue is to approximate $\mathds{I}[\cdot]$ with a DC function provided that the limit-state functions have explicit DC decompositions \cite{Javal_2021}.
-For more general limit-state functions as in this work, an implementable approach consists of employing the concept of {\it buffered failure probability}.
-This is discussed in the following subsection.
+When replacing in \eqref{rbo:basic} the probability $p(\bm{x})$ by $\hat p(\bm{x})$, however, the Heaviside function in (\ref{eq:pf_estimate}) greatly complicates computation because it lacks (sub)gradient information.
+The gradient is not defined for $\bm{x}$ when there is some $n$ leading to $g_{\mathrm{sys}}(\bm{x},\bm{v}_n)=0$ and remains 0 at all other values.